 Familiarity is Comforting

 Whether your dog is a seasoned pro at being boarded or a skittish first-timer, the worst part of you leaving them is you leaving them.
 The bedding, the floors, and even the furniture of the minder’s house will look, feel, and smell differently and can unsettle any pet.

-Make your absence a little easier by giving your pooch things that he or she associates with you.
+Prepare your dog for boarding by making your absence a little easier.
+Leave your pooch things that he or she associates with you.
 A shirt that smells of you, the toys that you always play together, or even a blanket that you both snuggle in.